AlexLabram/CreativeWriting/orig/README.md

 He runs up the final set of stairs and bangs on Rick's door.
 On opening, he barges in, slams it behind him, and frantically checks the mute guitarist for signs of corruption.
 All good.
 Now can Rick please explain what the hell is going on?

-Rick, looking equally horrified, starts scribbling down notes, until creepy guitar music starts coming in *through the damn window*.
+Rick, looking equally horrified, starts scribbling down notes but, before he can finish, creepy guitar music starts coming in *through the damn window*.
 Rick starts trying to drown it out with normal music, at which point the MC realises: that's not the old man he's been hearing all this time.
 He pulls open the curtains, looks down into the courtyard, and [oh](https://giphy.com/gifs/the-lord-of-rings-return-king-10wgT5PDnOwMQE) [crap](https://tenor.com/view/jack-sparrow-kraken-pirates-of-the-caribbean-gif-14820358).

 Cue frantic flight into the darkness, dodging tentacles and pod people,  before collapsing in the street.

-When he wakes up where he collapsed the following morning, he finds that the back-alley that used to lead to Strawberry Court is gone: bricked up and with years worth of graffiti covering the brickwork.
-He hammers at it and manages to dislodge a loose brick... seeing that behind it is the overgrown remains of burned ruin.
+When he wakes up on the ground where he fell the following morning, he finds that the back-alley that used to lead to Strawberry Court is gone: bricked up and with years worth of graffiti covering the brickwork.
+He hammers at it and manages to dislodge enough bricks to squeeze through... only to find that behind it is the overgrown remains of a burned ruin.
+A few scorched, water-stained, unreadable bits of paper with Rick's monogram are lying in the wreckage, all that's left of Rick's explanation.
 Then the police pick him up and he gets shipped off to an asylum.

 The story is told through the lens of the MC in the asylum speaking to his psychiatrist who, of course, believes that this was all hallucinated.
-The psych eventually diagnoses it as a one-off psychotic break with no signs of relapse and signs him out into his parents' custody.
+The psych eventually diagnoses it as a one-off psychotic break with no signs of relapse and signs him out so he can move back in with his parents.

 As they walk out, the dad mentions "none of that Strawberry Court nonsense".
 "Oh", says the receptionist, "that's a blast from the past - my older cousin lived there back before the fire.
 Must be five years ago now?
 She was a sweet girl, Mary; shame about the suicide."